By Linda Pashaj

-- The H1 heading should be short and include the keyword you’re targeting.
+- The H1 heading should include the keyword you’re targeting.

 Check your meta titles, meta descriptions, and URLs

-Make sure that meta tags and the URLs are informative and contain targeted keywords for each page.
-These 3 elements are displayed in the search engine results pages.
+Make sure that title tags, meta descriptions, and URLs are informative and contain the targeted keywords for each page.
+These 3 elements are displayed on the search engine results page (SERP).
 The target phrases must come first before your hotel’s name/brand.

-- Meta titles are brief 50-60 characters long page descriptions, easy to understand, and include a keyword.
-It is advised to have a meta title that is different from the H1 to improve the user experience and to add more variations of the keyword.
+- Meta titles are your page titles.
+They are brief 50-60 characters long page descriptions, easy to understand, and include a keyword.
+Use a meta title that is different from the H1 to improve the user experience and to add more variations of the keyword.

 - Meta descriptions are engaging 150-160 character long page descriptions, easy to understand, and should include your target keyword too.